-The TV buffet on Disney Plus is split not terribly evenly between new originals and old favorites.
+The TV selection on Disney Plus is split between new originals and old favorites, although there are way more classic shows than new ones.
 The original show grabbing all the limelight is The Mandalorian, an adventure set in the Star Wars universe, but heavy-hitting Marvel shows Falcon and the Winter Soldier, Loki, and WandaVision are coming soon.
 If your taste runs more to the real - but no less fantastic - a bevvy of National Geographic programming awaits, including The World According to Jeff Goldblum, a fun series where the actor dives deep into everyday topics like ice cream, denim, and bicycles.

 Disney Plus review: Movies

 Star Wars.
 The Marvel Universe.
 Pixar.
 And, oh, yeah, Disney itself.
 It’s pretty hard to argue with the movie library on Disney Plus.
 Ok, George of the Jungle 2 was a mistake, I think we can all admit that now, but The Great Muppet Caper, The Lion King (both of them), The Black Hole, Peter Pan, The Sound of Music, Avatar, Turner & Hooch, Zootopia, Aladdin (both of them), Coco, Escape from Witch Mountain?
 You could choose a movie with your eyes closed and still land on something worth watching.

 That said, these are Disney movies, after all, which means you’re not going to find a lot of bite in the library.
 Happy endings are the order of the day, as are plucky kids and surprisingly intelligent animals.
 If your taste leans toward crime stories, horror, or romance that moves past kissing, you won’t find much to satisfy you.
 If you don’t enjoy an afternoon spent with superheroes, animated heroes, or space heroes, you may want to consider a different streaming service.